GoogleCloudPlatform/python-docs-samples/appengine/flexible/endpoints/README.md

 In the example, we use Google Cloud Identity and Access Management (IAM) API to create a JSON Web Token (JWT) for a service account, and use it to call an Endpoints API.

 To use the client, you will need to enable "Service Account Actor" role for App Engine default service account:

-1. Go to [IAM page] of your client project (https://console.cloud.google.com/iam-admin/iam).
+1. Go to [IAM page](https://console.cloud.google.com/iam-admin/iam) of your client project.
 2. For App Engine default service account, from “Role(s)” drop-down menu, select “Project”-“Service Account Actor”, and Save.

 You also need to install Google API python library because the client code (main.py) uses googleapiclient,